thaddavis/SIMPLE_FAST_CHEAP_SCALABLE_DEPLOYMENT_PIPELINE_FOR_WEBSITES/deployment-config/README.walkthrough.md

-# TLDR - Walkthrough of aws-cli commands for your entertainment
+# TLDR - Walkthrough of aws-cli commands for your entertainment.

 ## CONFIG